margaretmf/margaretmf.github.io/keycreativewriting.md

 Hey cowboy, don’t need to sing me your song
 <br> I’ve got my own song to sing, and sing out strong
-<br> Hey cowboy, I hope you pick up your things
+<br> Hey cowboy, I hope you come pick up your things
-<br> But thanks for empowering me to strum some strings
+<br> But thanks for inpiring me to strum some strings

 I’ve got a heart of a country girl
 <br> I don’t need a cowboy